 Obviously this visit was very sad in contrast to a lot of Kate and William’s work.
 However this is a style blog, so I will still be discussing Kate’s outfit.

-Kate is wearing this exact ensamble from Alexander McQueen’s 2011 pre-Autumn lookbook:
+Kate is wearing a modified version of this ensemble from McQueen’s 2011 pre-Autumn look book:

 Kate’s navy blue wool-crepe skirt features gold anchor-embossed button embellishments on a front flap.
-There are two side slant pockets and two front slits, which we believe Kate may have had altered.
+We believe the Duchess has had the McQueen skirt altered, and had the two front slits sewn up.

 Kate wore her dark, long, glossy hair loose.
 It had a lot of volume and a slight curl, her signature style.

 Duchess Kate wore her navy blue suede Alexander McQueen pumps with the skirt and dress combo.